rabuono/project_docker_microcredential/Project_steps.md

 - Run `image_build.sh` to build by downloading from docker hub
 - Produces two log files in addition to the slurm.out file
 - Alternative `image_build_ugent.sh` file provided to building in HPC Ugent, that leads to no `--fakeroot` related `xattrs` warnings.
 Corresponding folder for HPC Ugent logs is also provided.
+- The script requires that the path is given in the command to run the script.
+For example: `sbatch image_build.sh </path/to/data>`, where `<path/to/data>` is the path to where the images should be built.